Arc Infrastructure: History

-In December 2000, the State Government privatised Westrail, with the Australian Railroad Group, a 50/50 joint venture between United States rail operator Genesee & Wyoming and Australian rural services company Wesfarmers, the successful bidder.
+In December 2000, the State Government privatised Westrail, with the Australian Railroad Group, a 50/50 joint venture between Genesee & Wyoming and Wesfarmers, the successful bidder.
 Included in the sale was a 49-year lease on the below rail infrastructure network.
 This part of the business was rebranded as WestNet Rail.

 On 1 June 2006, Australian Railroad Group was sold with the above rail rolling stock and terminal assets passing to QR National, and the below rail infrastructure business to Babcock & Brown Infrastructure.
 Initially Babcock & Brown held a 51% shareholding, the remaining 49% being held by minority shareholders with Babcock & Brown having an option to increase its holding.
 In March 2008 Babcock & Brown increased its shareholding to 76%.
 It later took full ownership.

 In late 2009, Babcock & Brown Infrastructure was renamed Prime Infrastructure and again by December 2010 to Brookfield Infrastructure Partners following Brookfield Asset Management's purchase of the business.
 In August 2011, WestNet Rail was rebranded as Brookfield Rail.

 In 2017, Brookfield Rail relocated its headquarters from Welshpool to Perth Airport.
 In July 2017, the company was again rebranded as Arc Infrastructure.

-Current operations
+In the lead-up to the 2025 state election, the Cook state government announced it would explore options to return the network to public ownership.
+During the 2025 Australian federal election campaign, the Albanese government announced funding for a feasibility study to renationalise the network.

+Operations

 Arc Infrastructure has a lease until 2049 on 5500 km of rail infrastructure throughout the southern half of Western Australia, from Geraldton in the north, to Leonora and Kalgoorlie in the east, and south to Esperance, Albany and Bunbury.

 It is responsible for maintaining the network and granting access to operators.